teleologia/chorographia/README.md

 ## What is this?

 Chorographia turns your vault into an interactive 2D map.
-Notes that are semantically similar end up close together — not because they link to each other, but because they're *about* similar things.
+Notes that are semantically similar end up close together, not because they link to each other, but because they're *about* similar things.
 You can see the shape of your knowledge at a glance: where your clusters of thought are, where the gaps live, and how topics connect.

-I built this because I wanted to see my Zettelkasten the way I think about it — as a landscape with regions and neighborhoods, not just a graph of links.
+I built this because I wanted to see my Zettelkasten the way I think about it, as a kind of space map, not just a graph of links.

 ## How it works